mulle-concurrent/mulle-concurrent/dox/BUILD.md

 ### Windows: Installing further prerequisites

-Check the [mulle-build README.md](//www.mulle-kybernetik.com/software/git/mulle-build/README.md) for instrutions how to get the "Git for Windows" bash going.
+Check the [mulle-build README.md](//www.mulle-kybernetik.com/software/git/mulle-build/README.md) for instructions how to get the "Git for Windows" bash going.

 ### OSX: Install mulle-build using homebrew